paromitaroy/XmasCoding/README.md

 Christmas coding challenge.

+## Challenge

+Compare the parameters part of the two json files together, outputting the difference as a pretty html table.
+The json files are in this repo as old.json and new.json

 ## Rules

-90 minute limit, compare the parameters part of the two json files together, outputting the difference as a pretty html table.
+90 minute guide for challenge length.
+Exceed at the peril of your sanity.

-Points deducted for use of external libraries, code-golfing using minification technique (';' in bash).
+Points deducted for use of external libraries, .
+Points deducted for code-golfing using minification technique (eg. ';' in bash)

 ## Results